 Explore Australia’s mini Galapagos on Kangaroo Island

-Seven times the size of Singapore, there’s more to South Australia’s Kangaroo Island than you might expect.
-One of Australia’s last true wilderness sanctuaries, there are fewer crowds post bushfires, even as native flora and fauna burst forth with new life.
+Seven times the size of Singapore, there’s more to South Australia’s Kangaroo Island than you might expect, after all it's one of Australia’s last true wilderness sanctuaries.

 Spot echidnas, wallabies and koalas in their natural habitat, swim with wild dolphins or watch sea lions and migrating southern right whales.
 Don’t miss the Remarkable Rocks, formed around 500 million years ago, and sandboard the epic dunes of Little Sahara.
 There are excellent family-friendly hotels and holiday homes to rent, plus a plethora of local producers offering everything from honey and olives to oysters.